Boundedness of elliptic Calabi-Yau varieties with a rational section: Preliminaries

 In the case of Calabi--Yau pairs, we will use an equivalent notion of log boundedness in codimension one that is more suitable for our proofs.

-\begin{remark} If $\mathfrak{D}$ is a collection bounded in codimension one (resp., log bounded in codimension one) of projective klt Calabi--Yau varieties (resp., klt log Calabi--Yau pairs), then by replacing $\mathcal Z$ with its normalization in the definition above, we can assume that the fibre $\mathcal{Z}_{s}$ isomorphic in codimension one to $X$ is normal projective, and $K_{\mathcal{Z}_s}$ is $\bQ$-Cartier (resp., $K_{\mathcal{Z}_s}+f_*^{-1}B$ is $\bR$-Cartier).
-We will refer to such a collection as to a collection {\it bounded modulo flops} (resp., {\it log bounded modulo flops}).
-The indication ``modulo flops" comes from the fact that, if we assume that $X$ and $\mathcal{Z}_s$ are both $\bQ$-factorial, then they are connected by flops by running a $(K_X+B+\delta f_*H)$-MMP where $H$ is an ample divisor on $\mathcal{Z}_s$ and $\delta$ is a sufficiently small positive number, cf.~\cites{BCHM, MR2426353}. \end{remark}
+\begin{remark} We use the notation of Definition~\ref{def.bound.pairs}.
+Given a collection $\mathfrak{D}$ projective klt Calabi--Yau varieties (resp., klt log Calabi--Yau pairs) which is bounded in codimension one (resp., log bounded in codimension one), then by replacing $\mathcal Z$ with its normalization and decomposing $S$ into a a finite union of locally closed (in the Zariski topology) subsets, we can assume that $S$ is smooth and that the fibre $\mathcal{Z}_{s}$ isomorphic in codimension one to a given $X \in \mathfrak D$ (resp. $(X, B) \in \mathfrak D$) is normal projective, and $K_{\mathcal{Z}_s}$ is $\bQ$-Cartier (resp., $K_{\mathcal{Z}_s}+f_*^{-1}B$ is $\bR$-Cartier).
+When such situation is realized, we will then say that the collection $\mathfrak D$ is {\it bounded modulo flops} (resp., {\it log bounded modulo flops}).
+The indication ``modulo flops" comes from the fact that, if we assume that $X$ and $\mathcal{Z}_s$ are both $\bQ$-factorial, then, under the above assumptions, they are connected by a finite sequence of $K_X$-flops (resp. $K_X+B$-flops): indeed, this is achieved by running a $(K_X+\delta f_\ast H)$-MMP (resp. $(K_X+B+\delta f_\ast H)$-MMP), where $H$ is an ample divisor on $\mathcal{Z}_s$, and $\delta$ is a sufficiently small positive number, see~\cites{BCHM, MR2426353}. \end{remark}

 If $\mathfrak{D}$ is a collection of klt log Calabi--Yau pairs which is log bounded modulo flops, $(X, B)\in \mathfrak{D}$, and $f \colon \mathcal{Z}_s \dashrightarrow X$ is an isomorphism in codimension one as in the definition above, then $(\mathcal{Z}_s, f_*^{-1}B)$ is again a klt log Calabi--Yau pair by the Negativity Lemma.
 Moreover, $(X, B)$ is $\epsilon$-lc if and only if $(\mathcal{Z}_s, f_*^{-1}B)$ is so.
 The same statement holds for a set $\mathfrak{D}$ of klt Calabi--Yau varieties which is bounded modulo flops.